-However, the Governor-General can suggest a change—called an amendment—to a bill—proposed law—which has already been agreed to by the Senate and House of Representatives.
-The bill, with their suggestion, would then be returned to the house of Parliament where it was first introduced for consideration.
+However, the Governor-General can suggest an amendment—change—to a bill—proposed law—which has already been agreed to by the Senate and House of Representatives.
+The bill, with their suggestion, would then be returned to the Parliament for discussion.

 The final stage in making or changing a law is when the bill receives Royal Assent.
 This is when the Governor-General checks and agrees to the bill on behalf of the Queen.
 Once again, the Governor-General acts independently and does not need the permission of the Prime Minister or the Queen to sign the bill into law.

 Find out more about the role of the Governor-General with this fact sheet.